 Online wallets are flexible, comfortable to use, and can be used on any device and any location, as long as you have an internet connection.
 So far, the best options for online wallets are Coinbase and Binance.

 Pros: Low fees, high security, numerous payment methods

-- Coinbase has a sophisticated exchange platform for thousands of cryptocurrencies
+- Coinbase has a sophisticated exchange platform for the most popular of cryptocurrencies.

-- Coinbase supports bank account and a credit/debit card payment methods
+- Coinbase supports bank account and credit/debit card payment methods.

 How to get a Coinbase wallet?